 If you've ever tried to call customer service in the last decade, you know how difficult and frustrating it can be.
-Getting through the phone tree to the right department can be difficult enough, but getting to speak to a live person might take an act of congress.
-Then there's the challenge of getting what you want from a customer service rep who is paid a little more than minimum wage and has little to no customer service training and absolutely no vested interest in the company he or she is working for.
+Getting through the phone tree to the right department can be difficult enough, but getting to speak to a live person might take an act of Congress.
+Then there's the challenge of getting what you want from a customer service rep who is paid a little more than minimum wage and has little to no customer service training and absolutely no vested interest in the company for which he or she is working.
 If calling THAT company again gives you nightmares, read on!1.
 Getting through the Automated Audrey Phone Tree

 If the above picture doesn't send shivers down your spine, you've never tried to call for customer service!
 There are a few things you can try, but I warn you.
 The cost of customer service reps is rising with minimum wage and benefits a company must provide so they are using every tool in the trade to automate as much as they can...and they're getting wise!
 Some of this will work for some companies and not others, but it's worth a shot!

-Click 0 for operator.
-Sometimes you can still hit zero and it will connect you with a live body so that you can ask for the correct department when you aren't sure which one applies.
+Click 0 for an operator.
+Sometimes you can still hit zero, and it will connect you with a live body so that you can ask for the correct department when you aren't sure which one applies.

 2. What NOT to say to the customer service rep

 If you've been able to reach a live body or a department that sounds appropriate, CONGRATULATIONS!
 You're one of the few, the proud, the strong!
-Now, don't give your entire problem's life story until you know which department or person you really need to speak with.
-You just end up telling it to six or seven people who don't care.
+Now, don't tell your entire problem's life story until you know which department or person you need to speak with.
+You'll just end up retelling it to six or seven people who don't care.
 Boil your problem down to a short sentence anyone who may or may not speak English as their first language would understand.
 Don't share too much until you are sure you've got the right person who is paid to care about that particular issue...at least from 9-5.

-Try to keep your cool while talking with the customer service rep. I'm sure by now that not only has your problem with this company been frustrating, but your experience getting through Automated Audrey didn't help.
+Try to keep your cool while talking with the customer service rep. I'm sure by now that not only has your problem with this company been frustrating, but your experience in getting through Automated Audrey didn't help.
 However, it doesn't help anything if you yell at the very person who stands between you and your resolution.
-Connie Customer Rep isn't personally responsible for the problem, but she can be for it's disposition.
-I'f you're especially hot and bothered by this time, you might want to preface your complaint by saying that you don't mean to come off angry, but you're very frustrated and hope she can help you.
+Connie Customer Rep isn't personally responsible for the problem, but she can be for its disposition.
+If you're particularly hot and bothered by this time, you might want to preface your complaint by saying that you don't mean to come off angry, but you're very frustrated and hope she can help you.